Eastman Chemical (NYSE:EMN) Given New $130.00 Price Target at Morgan Stanley

-Eastman Chemical (NYSE:EMN) had its price objective upped by Morgan Stanley from $120.00 to $130.00 in a research report issued to clients and investors on Tuesday, Stock Target Advisor reports.
-The brokerage presently has an “overweight” rating on the basic materials company’s stock.
-Morgan Stanley’s price target would suggest a potential upside of 16.68% from the stock’s previous close.
+Eastman Chemical (NYSE:EMN) had its price objective upped by equities research analysts at Morgan Stanley from $120.00 to $130.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the basic materials company’s stock.
+Morgan Stanley’s target price indicates a potential upside of 14.72% from the stock’s current price.

-A number of other equities analysts have also recently issued reports on the stock.
-KeyCorp lifted their target price on shares of Eastman Chemical from $122.00 to $126.00 and gave the stock an “overweight” rating in a research report on Monday.
-Deutsche Bank Aktiengesellschaft upped their target price on Eastman Chemical from $115.00 to $126.00 and gave the company a “buy” rating in a research note on Monday, March 22nd.
-Wells Fargo & Company raised their price target on Eastman Chemical from $114.00 to $120.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 2nd.
-Finally, Zacks Investment Research downgraded Eastman Chemical from a “buy” rating to a “hold” rating and set a $105.00 price objective on the stock. in a research report on Thursday, January 28th.
-Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus target price of $93.47.
+Several other research analysts have also issued reports on EMN.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Eastman Chemical from $115.00 to $126.00 and gave the stock a “buy” rating in a research note on Monday, March 22nd.
+Zacks Investment Research downgraded shares of Eastman Chemical from a “buy” rating to a “hold” rating and set a $105.00 price objective on the stock. in a research report on Thursday, January 28th.
+KeyCorp increased their price objective on shares of Eastman Chemical from $122.00 to $126.00 and gave the company an “overweight” rating in a research report on Monday, April 12th.
+Finally, Wells Fargo & Company increased their price objective on shares of Eastman Chemical from $114.00 to $120.00 and gave the company an “overweight” rating in a research report on Tuesday, February 2nd.
+Five investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and an average price target of $93.47.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Ninety One UK Ltd acquired a new position in Eastman Chemical during the 4th quarter worth approximately $193,544,000.
-Principal Financial Group Inc. lifted its position in shares of Eastman Chemical by 495.4% during the fourth quarter.
-Principal Financial Group Inc. now owns 1,302,434 shares of the basic materials company’s stock worth $130,608,000 after purchasing an additional 1,083,689 shares in the last quarter.
-JPMorgan Chase & Co. lifted its position in shares of Eastman Chemical by 5.1% during the fourth quarter.
-JPMorgan Chase & Co. now owns 12,917,694 shares of the basic materials company’s stock worth $1,295,387,000 after purchasing an additional 630,045 shares in the last quarter.
-National Pension Service increased its stake in Eastman Chemical by 1,127.4% during the 4th quarter.
-National Pension Service now owns 247,979 shares of the basic materials company’s stock worth $24,867,000 after buying an additional 227,775 shares during the period.
-Finally, Morgan Stanley increased its stake in Eastman Chemical by 16.7% during the 4th quarter.
-Morgan Stanley now owns 1,394,878 shares of the basic materials company’s stock worth $139,879,000 after buying an additional 199,748 shares during the period.
-84.43% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in EMN.
+West Oak Capital LLC raised its position in shares of Eastman Chemical by 71.4% during the fourth quarter.
+West Oak Capital LLC now owns 300 shares of the basic materials company’s stock valued at $30,000 after buying an additional 125 shares during the last quarter.
+Alpha DNA Investment Management LLC purchased a new stake in shares of Eastman Chemical during the fourth quarter valued at $32,000.
+Ropes Wealth Advisors LLC increased its holdings in shares of Eastman Chemical by 95.5% during the fourth quarter.
+Ropes Wealth Advisors LLC now owns 391 shares of the basic materials company’s stock valued at $39,000 after acquiring an additional 191 shares in the last quarter.
+Chiron Capital Management LLC acquired a new position in shares of Eastman Chemical during the third quarter valued at about $41,000.
+Finally, Ellevest Inc. increased its holdings in shares of Eastman Chemical by 449.4% during the fourth quarter.
+Ellevest Inc. now owns 489 shares of the basic materials company’s stock valued at $49,000 after acquiring an additional 400 shares in the last quarter.
+Hedge funds and other institutional investors own 84.43% of the company’s stock.

 Eastman Chemical Company operates as a specialty materials company worldwide.
 The company's Additives & Functional Products segment offers hydrocarbon and rosin resins; organic acid-based solutions; amine derivative-based building blocks; metam-based soil fumigants, thiram and ziram based fungicides, and plant growth regulators; specialty coalescent, specialty and commodity solvents, paint additives, and specialty polymers; heat transfer and aviation fluids; insoluble sulfur and anti-degradant rubber additives; and performance resins.